shenyc1450/shenyc1450/README.md

 - 👋 Hi, I’m @shenyc1450
 - 👀 I’m interested in music,sports.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Java, SQL Server and so on.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...